Panorama City & Antelope Valley Medical Center

 If you would like to apply for a local event sponsorship, such as: special fund raising events (luncheons, recognition dinners); conferences; symposia; public policy briefings; and health education forums; visit this site for more information and to apply.

-Kaiser Permanente Panorama City & Antelope Valley is currently focused on supporting the following health needs and related strategic priorities.
+Kaiser Permanente Panorama City & Antelope Valley Medical Center is currently focused on supporting the following health needs and related strategic priorities.
 Reviewing this area will help to ensure that your proposed grant project is aligned with these priorities.

 - Improve employment opportunities.
 Support will be considered for policies and programs that increase economic security for individuals and families by expanding opportunities for employment.